insideout/ai/_posts/2020-01-27-technologies-of-the-future-but-where-are-ai-and-ml-headed-to.md

 related:
   - title: "Neural Architecture and AutoML Technology"
-    excerpt: "However, the conventional ML process is human-dependent, and not all companies have the assets to put resources into an experienced data science team.
-AutoML might be the answer to such circumstances.
-AutoML focuses on automating each part of the machine learning (ML) work process to increase effectiveness and democratize machine learning so ..."
+    excerpt: "AutoML might be the answer to such circumstances.
+AutoML focuses on automating each part of the machine learning (ML) work process to increase effectiveness and democratize machine learning so that non-specialists can apply machine learning to their issues ..."
     publishedDateTime: 2020-01-24T18:37:00Z
     webUrl: "https://www.analyticsinsight.net/neural-architecture-and-automl-technology/"
     type: article